 \subsubsection{Assessing Progression Across Views (Sagittal/ Coronal)}

-To assess the consistency of generation across other views, we present in Figure~\ref{fig:Sag_cor_view}, (a) the ground truth and (b–h) the generated sagittal and coronal follow-up images along with residual errors, of a 77-year-old subject with MCI.
-The absolute error maps ($|\hat{x}_{f} - x_{f}|$) indicate that AD-DAE produces lower errors across both views, with errors generally higher in the sagittal plane compared to the coronal plane due to greater structural symmetry in coronal alignment.
+The Figure~\ref{fig:Sag_cor_view} presents the ground truth and the generated sagittal and coronal follow-up images along with residual errors of a 77-year-old subject with MCI.
+The absolute error maps ($|\hat{x}_{f} - x_{f}|$) indicate that AD-DAE produces lower errors across both views.
 SITGAN exhibits higher errors than AD-DAE, particularly in the sagittal frontal lobe.
-For DE-CVAE and BrLP, errors are smaller in regions associated with progression-related changes but are higher in structures, such as sulcal folds.
-In the sagittal or coronal view, these models show better performance than other comparative models, as the 3D volumes are directly processed during modeling.
-The other comparative models (UVCGAN, IPGAN, and CAAE) show errors in both progression-related and unrelated regions, with the frontal lobe being especially error-prone.
-Overall, from the view-wise error maps, it can be inferred that AD-DAE can \textit{\textbf{better reconstruct}} the other views, showing better 2D \textit{\textbf{inter-slice consistency}}.
+For DE-CVAE and BrLP, errors are smaller in regions associated with progression-related changes but are higher in other structures, These models perform better than other comparative models, as the 3D volumes are directly processed during modeling.
+The other comparative models (UVCGAN, IPGAN, and CAAE) show errors in both progression-related and unrelated regions.
+Overall, it can be inferred that AD-DAE can \textit{\textbf{better reconstruct}} the other views, showing better 2D \textit{\textbf{inter-slice consistency}}.
 More explicitly, \href{https://github.com/ayantikadas/AD_DAE/blob/main/assets/Supplementary_Material.pdf}{Supplementary} shows that latent representations of AD-DAE have slice-level consistent information.